SMS Wolf (1916): Description and history

 As a commerce raider, the Wolf was equipped with six 15 cm guns, three 5.2 cm SK L/55 guns and several smaller caliber weapons as well as four torpedo tubes.
 She also carried over 450 mines to be dropped outside enemy ports; she laid minefields in the Indian Ocean and off Australia's southern coast, sinking several ships.
 Her commander was Fregattenkapitän (Commander) Karl August Nerger who was in charge until her return to Kiel, Germany in February 1918.

 The Wolf had not been designed for speed and her top speed was a mere 11 kn.
 Her advantages included deception (fake funnel and masts which could be erected or lowered to change her appearance), false sides which kept her weapons hidden until the last possible moment, and a range of over 32000 nmi thanks to a coal bunker capacity of 8,000 tons (assuming a cruise speed of 8 knots, burning 35 tons of coal daily).

 On 30 November 1916 the Wolf left her home port of Kiel with a crew of 348 men.
 Escorted by the from Skagerrak to the North Atlantic, she passed north of Scotland and turned south going around the Cape of Good Hope, where she laid some of her mines, into the Indian Ocean.
 She dropped mines at the harbors of Colombo and Bombay, then entered the waters of South Asia, Australia and New Zealand.

+Der deutsche Hilfskreuzer WOLF bringt im Indischen Ozean den japanischen Dampfer HITACHI MARU auf.